amininger/abolt/java/README.txt

-		Also constructs the string[] array used in observations_t ClassifierManager - A collection of the various classifiers used for different visual features This is where the settings for each classifier can be tweaked IBoltGUI - The user interface being shown to the user Contains a VisWorld and handles various drawing functionality for that world IBoltCamera - The camera extracting point cloud data for the objects Segment (optional) - The segmenter currently in use (only if using --kinect)
+		Also constructs the string[] array used in observations_t ClassifierManager - A collection of the various classifiers used for different visual features This is where the settings for each classifier can be tweaked BoltSimulator - The user interface being shown to the user Contains a VisWorld and handles various drawing functionality for that world IBoltCamera - The camera extracting point cloud data for the objects Segment (optional) - The segmenter currently in use (only if using --kinect)